 ClimateWise Principles Overview of the Syndicate's response 1.
-Be accountable Embedding climate change into all relevant management / governance structures and responsibilities Incorporate climate-related issues into our strategies and investments Assessing our portfolio against different climate change pathways and setting new policies, such as a responsible business and responsible investment policy 3.
-Lead in the identification, understanding and management of climate risk Making significant advancements in our climate risk capabilities through utilisation of data, stress and scenario testing and undertaking a climate risk appetite and materiality assessment 4.
-Reduce the environmental impact of our business Measuring, reducing, and disclosing our Scope 1-2 (and some scope 3) emissions and other environmental impacts; working with our suppliers and engaging our colleagues on environmental impact 5.
+Be accountable Embedding climate change into all relevant management / governance structures and responsibilities 2.
+Incorporate climate-related issues into our strategies and investments Assessing our portfolio against different climate change pathways applying a Responsible Investment Policy and establishing a Responsible Business Framework Lead in the identification, understanding and management of climate risk Making significant advancements in our climate risk capabilities through utilisation of data, stress and scenario testing, and undertaking a climate risk appetite and materiality assessment 4.
+Reduce the environmental impact of our business In 2022 LSM committed to an operational net zer target by 2050 which includes measuring, reducir and disclosing our Scope 1-2 and material Scop 3 emissions LSM also works to reduce other environmental impacts; working with our suppliers and engaging our colleagues on environmental impact 5.
 Inform public policy making Engaging with global regulators and actively contributing to several collaborative industry initiatives and working groups 6.
 Support climate awareness amongst our customers/ clients Providing products and services to support a responsible energy transition and build resilience, communicating our climate strategy through Liberty Mutual TCFD report 7.
-Enhance reporting Publishing an annual summary, from 2022, of our climate approach and key activities in the first LSM ClimateWise report
+Enhance reporting Publishing an annual summary of our climate approach and key activities in our ClimateWise report.
+Aligning with the ESG strategy set by Lloyd's.